MyFirstBitcoin/Light-Node-Directory/Argentina  -- Bitcoin School/README.md

 - **City:** Córdoba

 ## 📖 About Us
 We are providing free, independent, impartial Bitcoin education to the people of Argentina.
-We are accomplishing this through nightly classes, weekly meetups, monthly self-custody workshops, and general Bitcoin advocacy for the Bitcoin protocol.
+We are accomplishing this through weekly classes, local meetups, monthly self-custody workshops, and general Bitcoin advocacy for the Bitcoin protocol.

 ## 👥 Our Team
 - Trevor Schrock, Founder